CIDRAM/CIDRAM/_docs/readme.en.md

 In the above example `1.2.3.4/32` and `2.3.4.5/32` will be tagged as "IPv4", whereas `4.5.6.7/32` and `5.6.7.8/32` will be tagged as "Section 1".

+The same logic can be applied for separating other types of tags, too.

+##### 7.1.1 EXPIRY TAGS

 If you want signatures to expire after some time, in a similar manner to section tags, you can use an "expiry tag" to specify when signatures should cease to be valid.
 Expiry tags use the format "YYYY.MM.DD" (see the example below).

 ```